Learn Blockchain Basics

-In short, blockchain is a decentralized and public digital ledger that records any information – like financial transactions as for cryptocurrencies – in an anonymous and immutable way.
+In short, blockchain is a decentralized and public digital ledger that records any information – like financial transactions – in an anonymous and immutable way.
 Such groundbreaking features provide users with significant benefits :

 - Because it is decentralized, there are no third parties involved: no banks, no cloudy actors, no administrator, no unexpected fees.
 Just you and your digital assets.

 - As a public record, it provides transparency of all the transactions and allows traceability.
-While this can permit information counter-checking, it also makes falsifying information difficult.
+While this can allow information counter-checking, it also makes falsifying information difficult.

 - Information is recorded in both an anonymous and immutable way.
-It means that once a data is added to the ledger, it cannot be removed or altered.
-Nor can it be identified.
+It means that once data is added to the ledger, it cannot be removed or altered.
+Nor can it the provider be nominatively identified.

 Put together, all these features make blockchain very hard or almost impossible to alter or hack.
-While keeping the system completely peer-to-peer.
-No need for a central authority to ensure security.
 That is what makes blockchain technology so powerful.
-Besides, it provides us with major revolutionary advantages for countless applications, from banking to politics, music, or even to battle fake news.
-With one same core principle: fostering decentralization of traditional systems to give power back to the people.
+Besides, it provides us with major revolutionary advantages for countless applications with one same core principle: fostering the decentralization of traditional systems to give power back to the people.
 And this is exactly what cryptocurrencies aim to do with the traditional financial system.
-Cycle completed

 How Blockchain Works (Made Quick and Easy)

-For cryptocurrency applications, blockchain allows transparent, secured and anonymous peer-to-peer exchange of value at scale – free from the control of external parties.
+For cryptocurrencies, blockchain allows transparent, secured and anonymous peer-to-peer exchange of value at scale – free from the control of external parties.